floatingpurr/sync_with_poetry/README.md

 ### Args

 ```
-  --all              Scan all dependencies in poetry.lock (main and dev)
   --skip [SKIP ...]
 Packages to skip
   --config CONFIG    Path to a custom .pre-commit-config.yaml file
   --db PACKAGE_LIST  Path to a custom package list (json)